 So many have tried, so many have failed.
-But for those 2% that succeed in making money online, making blogging a full time job has become more than a reality.
+But for that 2 % that succeed in making money online, making blogging a full-time job has become more than a reality.

-Just to get you up to speed with the numbers full time bloggers are making, take a look at my previous post.
+Just to get you up to speed on the numbers of what full-time bloggers are making, take a look at my previous post.

 How could this be?

 Well, starting a blog is one of the easiest things you can do.
 Anybody with a basic knowledge in computers can set one up in just a few minutes – super easy.

 But, making it successful enough that you earn enough income from it that you can call it “your job”, is a tough nut to crack.